loktionov-data/Bank-Transactions-SQL/README.md

 # Bank-Transactions-SQL

 This repository contains the **first part** of an SQL project simulating bank transactions data.
-The goal of this stage is to design the database schema and populate it with sample data generated entirely via SQL statements.
+The goal of this stage is to design the database schema, populate it with sample data generated entirely via SQL statements, and perform initial business analysis with stored procedures.
-Subsequent parts will include **data analysis** and **complex SQL queries** for insights.
+Subsequent parts will include **views**, **data analysis**, and **complex SQL queries** for deeper insights.

 ---